imixs/imixs-ml/README.md

 	  imixs/imixs-ml

+**Note:** When running imixs-ml in docker-compose you should set the environment variable *PYTHONUNBUFFERED* to 1.
+This forces python flushing its stdout.

+	imixs-ml:
+	  image: imixs/imixs-ml
+	  environment:
+	    PYTHONUNBUFFERED: 1
+	    ports:
+	    - "8000:8000"

 ## The Model

 The default model for the service is set to *imixs-model*.
 You can of course overwrite the path to provide you own one: